N5GEH/n5geh.platform/README.md

 ## Introduction

-This repository contains example docker yml files for the easy deployment of a FIWARE-based plattform on a single computer setup via docker-compose and a multi node setup via docker stack (also known as docker swarm).
+This repository contains example docker yml files for the easy deployment of a FIWARE-based plattform on a single computer setup via docker-compose and a multi node setup via docker stack (also referred to as docker swarm).
 The single node setup via docker-compose is supposed to function as a quick development setup only.
 It does not contain any security features!
 The multi node setup via docker stack is meant to be deployed on multiple nodes (but can be deployed on a single node as well) and pre-configured as a pure development setup as well.
 Nevertheless, we provide additional configuration suggestions and information about how a production-ready setup could look like.

 ### What is FIWARE